-ASIC has recently released a Regulatory Impact Statement and Regulatory Guides in respect of the administration of the FoFA legislation which is attached herewith for the Board's information.
+ASIC has released a Regulatory Impact Statement and Regulatory Guides in respect of the administration of the FoFA legislation.

-A summary of these ASIC publications is provided below.
+A summary of these key ASIC publications is provided below.

 ASIC's Regulation Impact Statement - Future of Financial Advice: Best interests duty and related obligations